CESNET/du-docs/docs/operators/postgres-cnpg.md

       enabled: true
 ```

-Please, keep in mind, that these options work for Postgres 11 and later only.
+Keep in mind that these options work for Postgres 11 and newer only.
 Full cluster example with the HA options:
 ```yaml
 apiVersion: postgresql.cnpg.io/v1
 kind: Cluster